rvalentini/tresor/README.md

 TODO

 ## Local testing

+The tresor-backend application relies on two other services:
+1) Postgres instance for secrets storage
+2) Keycloak for authentication

+The following manual explains how to setup a local testing environment.

 ### Manual

+#### 1) Postgres
 Spin up a local Postgres instance by running
 ```
 docker run --name tresor-postgres -p 5432:5432 -e POSTGRES_PASSWORD=aintsecure -d postgres